Yangzhou massacre

-The Yangzhou massacre refers to the mass killing of people in Yangzhou, China, commanded by the Manchu prince Dodo and carried out by Qing dynasty forces.
+The Yangzhou Massacre refers to the mass killing of people in Yangzhou, China, in May, 1645.
+Commanded by the Manchu prince Dodo, following the collapse of the Ming dynasty, Qing dynasty forces carried out the attack on the port city and its inhabitants, defended by remaining southern Ming forces.
+The massacre itself lasted a total of six days, which afterwards the burning of bodies continued.
+The Yangzhou Massacre served as a reminder to Ming loyalists of the threat to resisting Qing authority, and signals part of the transition from the Ming to the Qing.

+Primary accounts

 The massacre is described in a contemporary account, A Record of Ten Days in Yangzhou, by Wang Xiuchu.
 Due to the title of the account, the events are often referred to as a ten-day massacre, but the diary shows that the slaughter was over by the sixth day, when burial of bodies commenced.
 According to Wang, the number of victims exceeded 800,000; that number is now disproven and considered by modern historians and researchers to be an extreme exaggeration.
-The major defending commanders of Ming, such as Shi Kefa, were also executed by Qing forces after they refused to submit to Qing authority.

-The alleged reasons for the massacre were: